AMartins87/py_man/README.md

 ### I have manually tested the project by doing the following:

 - I have two yellow warnings in my python linter in Gitpod due to my two else clauses which don't have break statements
-- Manually tested the game in local terminal in Gitpod and in the Code Institute Heroku terminal once deployed
+- Game was tested in local terminal on Gitpod and in the Code Institute Heroku terminal once deployed
 - I tested the game by using giving invalid inputs to confirm error messages work as intended
     - Users can only enter single alphabetical characters
     ![Invalid inputs](assets/images/invalid_input.JPG)